muratartim/SolidMAT/README.md

 - Linear transient (time history),
 - Linear buckling (stability),
 - Fatigue (lifetime).

+Analysis type to be performed can be selected via the following dialog through user interface.

 ### Element types
 Software package contains an extensive element library.
 All element types are given with different classifications in the following table.